vinnywiz/Peer-to-Peer-Lending/README.md

 For future work, we would want to deploy our model and have a real-time machine learning predictions.
 Futhermore, we plan to include a macro economic factors (Inflation, unemployment rate, GDP etc) that highly affect the loan status.
 This would increase the performance of the current machine learning model.

 Futhermore, we plan to develop a dashboard to help investors to examine listing applications more in-depth.
 With the dashboard, it would work as a support info along with current FICO score and other indicators.

+For our project analysis, we do not disclose any individual information about loan applicants in our visualization and outcomes.
+We carefully consider that our mode would not discriminate loan applications based on racial, ethnicity group identifications.
+We have chosen features that can be generalized to produce our outcome.

 # 7. Refrences
 Xu, J., Lu, Z. & Xie, Y. Loan default prediction of Chinese P2P market: a machine learning methodology.
 Sci Rep 11, 18759 (2021). https://doi.org/10.1038/s41598-021-98361-6